 Get a Taste of Camp

 Come see what camp is all about before registering!
-Children get to sample camp activities with our experienced camp staff while parents enjoy an informative presentation and have all their questions answered by the camp directors.
-You will also have the opportunity to tour camp, and staff will be on hand to help with registration.
+Children sample camp activities while parents have their questions answered by the camp directors and tour camp.

 Camp St. Albans